-Studies have shown participating in an accelerator, like Morgan Stanley’s Multicultural Innovation Lab, a five-month immersive program for multicultural and women-led startups, can help fend off that kind of failure.
+Studies have shown participating in an accelerator, like Morgan Stanley’s Morgan Stanley Inclusive Ventures Lab, a five-month immersive program for multicultural and women-led startups, can help fend off that kind of failure.
 According to the Harvard Business Review, “the value of accelerators seems real and likely comes from the intensive learning environment itself.”2 And it’s just as likely that what you get out of such a program depends on what you put in.

 How can startup founders lucky enough to take part in an accelerator maximize the few months spent there?
 We asked some current and former participants in the Lab, which since 2017 has provided forty three multicultural and women-led companies the tools, resources, and connections they need to thrive, to weigh in.
 What follows is their advice on how to be pro-active in reaping the rewards of an accelerator program.

 Just six minutes—about the time it takes to soft-boil an egg—can make a world of difference for a startup.
 But the know-how you need to hone a pitch doesn’t come naturally to some founders.
 An accelerator like the Lab can be crucial to developing this critical skill, particularly for entrepreneurs who don’t have much experience in front of VCs.
 “Beyond offering a structured curriculum, we work closely with founders to refine their narrative so that it really resonates with investors,” says Alice Vilma, Co-Head of the Multicultural Innovation Lab.